Distribution System Topology Detection Using Consumer Load and Line Flow Measurements: Stochastic Case

-A feasible tree is generated which satisfies the pattern of observed zeros as the observed flows $\mb{s}$.
-The edges of G are given weights as follows: \begin{itemize} \item Edges with measurements are weighted as follows: zero measurements have weight $0$. \item Non-zero measurements are weighted with some positive value $K$. \item Remaining edges are assigned a very large weight ($\approx |E|~K$). \end{itemize} Finally, a maximum weight spanning tree is calculated on the weighted graph.
-This ensures that the initial spanning tree $\mc{T}_{0}$ satisfies $\mbb{I}{ \{ \mb{s} > 0 \} } =\mbb{I}{ \{ \mb{s}(\mc{T}, \mb{\hat{x}}) > 0 \} }$.
-The remaining spanning tree is feasible, where evaluating $\Pr\left( \mb{s}~|~\mc{T}_i,~\mb{\hat{x}} \right)$ will lead to a finite (albeit small value).
+\textit{{\bf feasible}-{\bf tree}} - A feasible starting point $\mc{T}$ is chosen such that $\mbb{I}{ \{ \mb{s}_{obs} \neq 0 \} } =\mbb{I}{ \{ \mb{s}(\mc{T}, \mb{\hat{x}}) \neq 0 \} }$.
+Note that if this is not the case, $\text{loglik} = -\infty$ and the procedure will fail.
+This is computed with the following procedure. \begin{enumerate} \item Edges with measurements are weighted as follows: (1) edges measuring zero are weighted $0$; (2) edges measuring some non zero value are weighted $K$. \item Remaining edges are assigned a very large weight ($\geq |E|~K$). \item Maximum weight spanning tree is calculated on the weighted graph. \end{enumerate} This procedure will always produce at least one $\mc{T} \in \mbb{T}_{+}$, since we never choose an edge with zero weight.
+This starting point may be very far from a optimal value, but will have a finite log likelihood.

-One would assume that the maximum spanning tree output of FMST method can be used as a suitable initial tree.
-Unfortunately, the output of the FMST is not guaranteed to produce a tree that satisfies the observed non-zero flow.
-Edges that measured zero flow will not be included in the initial condition tree, however we are not guaranteed to include all edges with non-zero measured flow.